KielRN/react-three-next/documents/MDXBlogPostGuide.md

 2. **Import Errors**: Check that your import paths are correct (relative to the MDX file)
 3. **Styling Issues**: Ensure your components use the site's styling conventions
 4. **MDX Syntax Errors**: Validate your MDX syntax if the page fails to build
+5. **Deployment Failures**: If you encounter deployment errors:
+   - Simplify complex components
+   - Ensure all dependencies are in package.json
+   - Use dynamic imports with `ssr: false` for problematic components
+   - Consider converting MDX to regular markdown for simpler content

 ## Conclusion

 MDX offers a powerful way to create interactive, dynamic blog content while maintaining the simplicity of Markdown for most text content.
-By following this guide, you can create engaging blog posts that leverage React components for interactive elements.
+By following this guide, you can create engaging blog posts that leverage React components for interactive elements while ensuring successful deployment.